jagrafft/vision/vision/cortex/README.md

 # Cortex

-Cortex is a PM2-based process manager for *vision*.
-It provides a WebSocket interface for starting, appending, and stopping data streams.
+Cortex is a process manager for *vision* nodes.
+It provides a WebSocket interface for managing data streams via [PM2](http://pm2.keymetrics.io/).